anylots/sp1-evm/README.md

 There are three main ways to run this project: execute a program, generate a core proof, and generate an EVM-compatible proof.

-RUST_BACKTRACE=full cargo run --features="bin-deps" --release -- --execute
+RUST_BACKTRACE=full cargo run --release -- --execute

 ### Build the Program